Separation Anxiety

 So what to do?

 Each day, you just need to leave your pooch on his own for a short period of time.
 The first day, it should be very short, especially if the problem is severe (severity = time spent together per day * number of days without a break).
+The next day, a little longer, and so on.

 Day 1